lvl1rat/content_check/README.md

-This simple script helps on searching for C archives, Makefiles and libraries starting at the path passed as input [-i] Useful when last-chacking full C projects before git pushing [see git]
+This simple script helps on searching for C archives, Makefiles and libraries starting at the path passed as input [-i] Useful when last-chacking full C projects before git pushing it [see git]

 ###	---Instalation---